FileFlex architecture accelerates privacy & security compliance

 FileFlex Enterprise is the ideal EFSS file sharing and collaboration tool for HIPAA Covered Entities and HIPAA Business Associates.
 That is because the FileFlex server is hosted either by the HIPAA Covered Entity itself or by the HIPAA Business Associate that provides FileFlex to the HIPAA Covered Entity.
 No Protected Health Information (PHI) or Personally Identifiable Information (PII) is ever stored or transferred to Qnext or third-parties.

 When the General Data Protection Regulation (GDPR) goes into effect in May 2018, it requires that organizations do not store or transfer data of EU citizens in or through countries or organizations outside the European Economic Area that do not have equivalently strong data protection standards.
-According to Skyhigh 74% of cloud providers do not meet these standards – this is where FileFlex comes in.
+According to industry research the majority of cloud providers do not meet these standards – this is where FileFlex comes in.

 Since FileFlex allows for remote access and sharing of files from their source locations, the files stay on-premise keeping them in-jurisdiction and data resident.
 No files are stored in the cloud or with third-parties.
-This addresses the privacy issues caused by the use of cloud storage, provides data residency and aids compliance with privacy regulations such as GDPR.
+This addresses the privacy issues caused by the use of cloud storage, supports and reinforces data residency and aids compliance with privacy regulations such as GDPR.

 Active Directory integration